IvanSanMiguel/ivansanmiguel.github.io/_pages/about.md

 My work sits at the intersection of International Political Economy and Historical Political Economy.
 I am particularly interested in how international trade and market integration affect domestic politics.
 Methodologically, my research applies causal inference tools to historical microdata.
 In my dissertation, I analyze how three distinct moments of globalization---the first era of globalization, interwar deglobalization, and the Washington Consensus era---contributed to elite splits and anti-regime mobilization in Latin America.

-Before attending NYU, I received an MA in Social Sciences from the [Juan March-Carlos III Institute](https://ic3jm.es/en/) and a BA in Economics from [Centro de Investigación y Docencia Económicas (CIDE)](https://www.cide.edu/).
+Before joining NYU, I received an MA in Social Sciences from the [Juan March-Carlos III Institute](https://ic3jm.es/en/) and a BA in Economics from [Centro de Investigación y Docencia Económicas (CIDE)](https://www.cide.edu/).

 Feel free to reach out at [ivan.sanmiguel@nyu.edu](mailto:ivan.sanmiguel@nyu.edu).